 Our clients who love Lyno come from all walks of life and all ages.
 Mostly, their complaint is loss of flexibility or movement, aches and pains with no apparent solution and a general feeling of weakness.
-Athletes use Lyno to find the dysfunctional patterns that create recurring sport injuries and/or lack of progress in their training.
+Athletes use Lyno to unlock dysfunctional patterns that create recurring sport injuries and/or lack of progress in their training.
 The elderly look to Lyno to restore and maintain mobility and function.

 At your first Lyno session, you will be asked about current and past habits, sports, hobbies, old injuries or surgeries, and current symptoms.
 In cases of acute symptoms, we will refer you to a medical professional.